 Will joined the School as a Teaching Associate in 2018 from the the University of York, where he worked as an Associate Lecturer (2016-2018) and completed his PhD (2019) 'Belonging in a Peri-urban Village: contesting social, spatial and symbolic boundaries'.
+He has served the Digital Teaching and Learning Lead in the School since May 2020, and previously held the post of Part-time Tutors Coordinator.

 Policy and media discourses of place, and spatial planning processes, notions of community and belonging.